 Nothing brings a viewer in like a person’s face.
 People need something they can relate to, so – even if your video is fairly low budget – use a person in the video thumbnail and at some point throughout the video if you can.

-If you’ve been thinking about whether or not your blog would benefit from the addition of video, your mind is in the right place.
+If you’ve been thinking about whether or not your blog would benefit from the addition of video advertising and distribution, your mind is in the right place.
 You know video is changing the digital landscape, and more and more brands are now using video to communicate directly with their users.
 If you’re not using it on your blog at all, your missing out on more engagement, more views, and more site visits than you might imagine.
 Get started today!
 See how we can help you create the video your blog needs.